NA3/gitlabtkgiharborintegrations/README.md

 >
 > NOTE: please see GitLab documentation
 > <https://docs.gitlab.com/runner/install/kubernetes.html> for
-> recommended values of additional fields in values.yaml file for GitLab
+> recommended values of additional fields in values.yaml deployment
-> Runner Helm chart.
+> configuration file for GitLab Runner Helm chart.

 -   Another important field is RBAC support for a Runner service account.
 To have the chart create new Service account during